 Further reading: Why back button focus is your BFF, and how to use it

-Alternatively, you could focus manually and then shoot to your heart’s content, as long as the distance between camera and subject doesn’t change.
+Alternatively, you could focus manually and then photograph to your heart’s content, as long as the distance between camera and subject doesn’t change.

 If you have any questions about using manual focus, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand when manual focus beats autofocus, share that too.
+Also, I love good news, so if my photography tips have helped you to understand when manual focus beats autofocus, share that too.

 3 thoughts on “9 times manual focus beats autofocus”